SBI-code/boxing-club/README.md

 * Homepage
     - The homepage features a hero image of a boxer throwing a punch, capturing the essence of the club.
     - The reasons section focuses on four main reasons why people should join the club.
 The sections are responsive to changes in screen size.
-They are ordered vertically for mobnile screens and adjust their position when transitioning to tablet and larger screen sizes.
+They are ordered vertically for mobile screens and adjust their position when transitioning to tablet and larger screen sizes.
-    - Includes an image of a professional boxer sparring which on mobnile screens appears below the reasons section but is resaponsive and moves to the center of the section on larger screens.
+    - Includes an image of a professional boxer sparring which on mobile screens appears below the reasons section but is responsive and moves to the centre of the section on larger screens.
     - The session times section at the bottom shows the different types of sessions the club offers, how long the sessions are and the days and times they take place.

 * Footer